-To better understand why Unity is so popular in the game development world, let’s elaborate on some of the main ingredients that contribute to its notoriety.
+However, in order to better understand why Unity is so popular in the game development world, allow us to elaborate on some of the main ingredients that contribute to its notoriety.

 Unity gives developers the opportunity to create not only 3D games, but, since November 2013, specialists can design 2D games as well.
 And as far as mobile gaming goes, Unity dominates more than half of the market, as creators continue to rely on this game engine to build the most successful games.
 Unity holds the supremacy for AR and VR as well, with over 60% of the developed content.

 Another great thing about Unity is that it allows anyone that is interested in game creation, to download a free version.
 Small, independent developers are encouraged to pursue their vision and are provided with various tools and techniques to help make their ideas come to life.
 For those who are looking for extra features, there is also a Pro Business plan available, that goes for 150 dollars a month, and includes priority customer service.

 - Great Graphics

 When it comes to graphics, Unity is known for its high quality, next-level visual effects.
 The highly customizable rendering technology that the game engine offers, along with a variety of intuitive tools, facilitate the creation of fantastic looking games.
 In 3D games, developers can generate natural, smooth movements of objects and there are also lots of tutorials to choose from, that explain how to do it all.

 - Play Mode Option